gminaker/cs410/src/testing/README.md

 # Test cases

 ### Overview
-JUnit tests were created for each class within our projects for unit test and also as a regression test method after intergration.
-Test files are seperated by each components in the architecture diagram.
+JUnit tests were created for each class within our projects for unit testing and regression test after intergration.
+Test files corresponds to tests are seperated by each components in the architecture diagram.
+Mock data for testing are in a sample XML files for CorberturaXMLOutPutParserTest.java and GitInspectorXMLOutputParserTest.java.
+For other test classes, the mock data is set up within the code.
+In order to run the tests, ensure that the mock files specified are located within the same directory and run the unit test within Eclipse.

 ### 1. GitInspectorXMLOutputParserTest.java
 Test cases verified that the output array resulting from the GitInspectorXMLOutputParsers were correctly formatted and contained the correct values.
-TestGitInspectorOutput.xml file with known number of authors, file names were created for testing.
+- Mock file: TestGitInspectorOutput.xml file with known number of authors, file names were created for testing.

 Test cases verified that :
 - the output array is not null and contains correct dimensions
 - all contents in output array is convertible to strings
 - GetAuthors returns correct number and list of authors in XML